mariana-caldas/VanCupid/README.md

 #### Choosing a theme for your layout on Bootswatch

-Go to Bootswatch website, https://bootswatch.com/ - automatic!, and choose a theme for layout.
+Go to Bootswatch website, https://bootswatch.com/, and choose a theme for layout.
 For this project, I chose *United*.

 ![Step 4 Image](https://github.com/MarianaSouza/VanCupid/blob/master/Documentation/BootswatchPNG.PNG)